119 D2C Brands That Are Disrupting India’s Consumer Market

 Founded in 2023 by Sherry Jairath, Herby Angels is an omnichannel brand that manufactures nutraceutical and pharmaceutical ayurvedic products for babies.
 It claims to make its products with certified organic ingredients.

-The Noida-based startup raised $2.5 Mn in maiden funding from JCBL Group late last year.
+The Noida-based startup raised $2.5 Mn in maiden funding round from JCBL Group, in late 2023.

 Himalayan Organics is a D2C nutraceutical startup that was founded in 2018 by Vaibhav Raghuwanshi and Suditi Sharma.
 The company offers a variety of products across several categories, including beauty, skincare, immunity boosters, and haircare.

-Currently, it is operating in more than 45 cities across the world such as Mumbai, Bengaluru, Pune, Hyderabad and Dubai, among others.
+The Bengaluru-based D2C startup last raised $68 Mn in its Series D funding round in 2022, thereby accumulating a total funding of $104 Mn to date.
+Currently, it operates in more than 45 cities across the world such as Mumbai, Bengaluru, Pune, Hyderabad and Dubai, among others.

 Its investors include NewQuest Capital Partner, Premji Invest, Sequoia Capital, Helion Ventures and Azim Premji.